Blog

 And if your reason is that you’re afraid he’ll meet someone else?
 He could meet someone else regardless.
 There’s always that risk.
 What would happen if you held off on the grand summit meeting and just enjoyed the person without worrying about how to categorize or title or otherwise claim him?
 You get the best of both of you–and your own privacy, too.

-The Talk is horrible because it starts with “I like you a lot” and ends with “and this is what I need you to do/not do, etc. It legislates.
+And that why having The Talk too early is horrible because it starts with “I like you a lot” and ends with “and this is what I need you to do/not do, etc.” It legislates.
 It kills the fun.
 It says, “Ok, so shall we look at the fine print?”
-Unless you’re about to close on a house together or do something else that’s legally binding (like marriage), there’s nothing to be gained by this conversation.
-What you want is to have him (or her) keep showing up.
+Unless you’re about to close on a house together or do something else that’s legally binding (like marriage), there’s nothing to be gained by this conversation when you’re just starting to create something real.

 Also: Don’t confuse honesty with security.
 You think that if you know more about what’s going on under the hood you’ll feel better, but that may not be the case.
 Do you really want to know he likes you a lot but is getting over a crush from last summer, or that his ex-girlfriend has been calling again?
 Does he want to know you’re sort of weaning off this other guy?
 No, no, and no. Not your biz, not his problem.
 It doesn’t matter.
 What matters is that you keep choosing to spend time with and enjoy each other.
 It’s the actions that matter, not the definition of those actions.
 You don’t have to kick the tires every two seconds.
 Just drive.